 To say it turned out better than expected is an understatement.
 The brick floor really compliments the white built-ins and dark barn wood plank wall.

-It’s been just over two months and I am happy to report that the tile is still in place and we still love it.
-So what better way to celebrate than share a complete tutorial on how to install interior brick tile?
+It’s been just over two months and I am happy to report that the pavers are still in place and we still love it.
+So what better way to celebrate than share a complete tutorial on how to lay interior brick pavers?

 [this post contains affiliate links, which means we may make a small commission if a purchase is made. see the full disclosure here.]